-In addition, for a Windows client on version 1.33 and above, please take note that you must ensure a correct path to your script.
+In addition, for a Windows client, please take note that you must ensure a correct path to your script.
 The script or program can be a .com, .exe or a .bat file.
 If you just put the program name in then Bacula will search using the same rules that cmd.exe uses (current directory, Bacula bin directory, and PATH).
 It will even try the different extensions in the same order as cmd.exe.
 The command can be anything that cmd.exe or command.com will recognize as an executable file.